easy-smpc/easy-smpc/README.md

 ## Micro-services mode

 ### Creator
-Execute the program with `java -jar easy-smpc-cli-{Version}.jar -create -connection-type easybackend -l STUDY_NAME -b FILES_PATH_VARIABLES -d FILES_PATH_DATA -f PARTICIPANTS -i BACKEND_SERVER_NAME -p PASSWORD`.
+Execute the program with `java -jar easy-smpc-cli.jar -create -connection-type easybackend -l STUDY_NAME -b FILES_PATH_VARIABLES -d FILES_PATH_DATA -f PARTICIPANTS -i BACKEND_SERVER_NAME -p PASSWORD`.
 The parameters have the following meaning:
 1. `-create`: Indicates the creation of a new EasySMPC project.
 1. ` -connection-type easybackend`: Indicates that the automated micro-services mode will be used.
 2. `-l STUDY_NAME`: Name/title of the study.
 Must be consistently used by everyone, the creator and all participants.